 Each undergraduate and graduate program has detailed assessment plans.
 Common to all of these is the use of a comprehensive exam which assesses students’ knowledge and skills in a broad variety of core business disciplines such as accounting, finance, management, strategic planning and integration, information management systems and marketing.

-The exam is undertaken by students towards the end of their program, and data is compared with students at other institutions.Back to top
+The CPC exam is an external examination which is administered at many institutions both inside and outside of the United States.
+At Northwood, it is undertaken by students towards the end of their program, and data is compared with students at other institutions.Back to top

 Undergraduate Common Professional Component Overall Scores